-Kooky Traveller was launched in 2013 as a personal travel blog to document my adventures around the globe.
+Kooky Traveller was launched in 2013 as a personal travel blog to document some of my adventures around the globe.
 Through sharing my experiences I aim to inform, entertain and inspire you to seek out more adventure in your own life, travelling both independently and safely, with a few risks thrown in for good measure.

 We all need to step out of our comfort zone now and then, and do something which scares us or challenges us in some way and I try to do that on a regular basis.